neo4j-partners/neo4j-generative-ai-google-cloud/README.md

 This notebook parses data from a public corpus of Resumes / Curriculum Vitae using Google Vertex AI Generative AI's `text-bison` model.
 The model is prompted to recognise and extract entities and relationships.

-We then use the `text-bison` model and prompt it to convert questions in English to Cypher - Neo4j's query language for data retrieval.
+We then use the `code-bison` model from the Codey family and prompt it to convert questions in English to Cypher - Neo4j's query language for data retrieval.

 ## Setup
 To get started, create a [managed notebook](https://console.cloud.google.com/vertex-ai/workbench/managed) in Google Cloud Vertex AI.
 Be sure to select "single user" when starting a managed notebook to run this, otherwise the auth won't allow access to the preview.